Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Multi-objective optimization methods

-Instead of optimizing configuration selection, as in model-based optimization, multi-fidelity methods for HPO aim at optimizing configuration evaluation, i.e., allocate resources to the different configurations chosen for evaluation in an efficient manner.
-In contrast to other applications, where one might have access to only one or few fidelities (e.g., one cheap computer simulation for an expensive aerodynamics optimization problem), ML presents a continuum of fidelities to choose from.
-Typical examples for this are the number of epochs a deep learning model is trained, how much training data is provided for model training or resolution of input images in computer vision.
-The idea is to allocate more resources (i.e., additional epochs, increased training data etc.) to promising configurations while discarding worse performing configurations without sacrificing a lot of resources.
-This is achieved by starting all configurations on a lower fidelity (i.e., less resources) and then promoting only the well-performing configurations to a higher fidelity.
+Instead of optimizing configuration selection, as in model-based optimization, multi-fidelity methods for HPO aim at optimizing configuration evaluation by allocating resources in an efficient manner: Additional resources (e.g., additional epochs) are allocated to configurations that performed well with fewer resources, i.e., on a lower fidelity, and configurations that showed worse performance are discarded.
 This idea is shown in Figure~\ref{fig:hyperband}.
-Essentially, multi-fidelity approaches for single-criteria HPO were originally intended to build on top of the already quite competitive random search with improved resource allocation.
-These approaches have since been enhanced by the use of model-based optimization for drawing configurations instead of random sampling~\citep{falkner2018BOHB} and asynchronous execution~\citep{klein2020model}.
+Optimizing configuration evaluation is especially desirable in expensive optimization problems and while not all MOHPO problems fall in this category, many machine learning pipelines and especially deep learning models are quite expensive to evaluate.
+When drawing configurations at random, multi-fidelity approaches can deal with the mixed and hierarchical search spaces of (MO)HPO nicely.
+These methods have since been enhanced by the use of model-based optimization for drawing configurations instead of random sampling~\citep{falkner2018BOHB} and asynchronous execution~\citep{klein2020model}.
 The same holds true in the multi-objective setting as recent works have shown~\citep{schmucker2020multi_obj_multi_fid, schmucker2021sh}.
 Multi-fidelity extensions like Hyperband can be carried over to the MO setting by simply defining a suitable performance indicator to decide where increased resource allocation is desirable, which could be achieved in numerous ways.
 Existing approaches have done this via scalarization using random weights~\citep{schmucker2020multi_obj_multi_fid} or non-dominated sorting~\citep{schmucker2021sh,salinas2021multi_obj_multi_fid_hw-nas}.
-Taking multi-fidelity one step further, it can also be combined with BO, which remains one of the open challenges for MOO: This has been done in single-objective HPO, where configurations are no longer sampled randomly (as in traditional Hyperband), but via BO~\citep{falkner2018BOHB}.
+Taking multi-fidelity one step further, it can also be combined with BO, so configurations are no longer sampled randomly (as in traditional Hyperband), but via BO~\citep{falkner2018BOHB}.
 Therefore, instead of enhancing random search, multi-fidelity methods are used to enhance BO in this case~\citep{falkner2018BOHB}.
+The concept has recently been applied to MOO \citep{belakaria2020multi, irshad2021expected, chen2022towards}. \citet{belakaria2020multi} introduce HPO of neural networks as one possible application for these methods and \citet{chen2022towards} introduce a multi-objective variant of BO Hyperband with a specific focus on applications in MOHPO.